Evolution Of Life On Earth Timeline (History Of Earth’s Life)

 3.5 billion years ago

 This “oxygen revolution” is spelled D-double-O-M for many prokaryotes that had evolved without oxygen.
-It was also one of the first real game changers for life on Earth.
-It was the first significant instance of living things bringing massive change to their environment.
+It was also one of the first real game-changers for life on Earth.
+It was the first significant instance of living things changing their environment.

 It may be the earliest example of ecology at work.
 Cyanobacteria changed the atmosphere, judo-chopped the competition, and made way for the evolution of living things to take a new, specific direction.